-An active clinician, adjudicator, and guest conductor, Dr. Roeder has developed an international and national presence with recent professional appearances in Dubai (United Arab Emirates), France, Pennsylvania, Oregon, New Mexico, Texas, Indiana, New York, Maryland, Ohio and Montana.
+An active clinician, adjudicator, and guest conductor, Dr. Roeder has developed an international and national presence with recent professional appearances in Dubai (United Arab Emirates), France, Arkansas, Pennsylvania, Oregon, New Mexico, Texas, Indiana, New York, Maryland, and Ohio.
 He also has been secured to guest conduct the New Jersey All State Symphonic Band in 2016.
 Dr. Roeder has been published as a contributing author in multiple volumes of the Teaching Music Through Performance in Band series available through GIA Publications.
 He is a co-author in The Journal of Research in Music Education, volume 57, no. 4 and producer of the CU Wind Symphony’s recording entitled “Of Love and Life.”

 Dr. Roeder has established a reputation for presenting inspiring interpretations within the wind band medium and has received praise from numerous composers for his creative leadership of their music.
 Of Dr. Roeder’s artistic direction, award-winning composer Carter Pann states, “To enter into a rehearsal with Matt is to leave the world outside the door and to work on something with such enthusiasm, honor, and integrity that you have no choice but to travel in tandem with him until the achievement can be seen finally, in reflection off the faces of those that surround him.”

 Matthew Roeder was honored with the Marinus Smith Award from the University of Colorado Parents Association, most recently in 2015, and he received the Residence Life Academic Teaching Award for two consecutive years.
-He remains an active member of the College Band Director’s National Association, World Association for Symphonic Bands and Ensembles, Music Educators National Conference, Colorado Bandmasters Association, Colorado Music Educators Association, and is a lifetime member of Phi Mu Alpha as well as an honorary member of Kappa Kappa Psi.
+He remains an active member of the College Band Director’s National Association, World Association for Symphonic Bands and Ensembles, Music Educators National Conference, Colorado Music Educators Association, and is a lifetime member of Phi Mu Alpha as well as an honorary member of Kappa Kappa Psi.

 Dr. Roeder earned his Doctor of Musical Arts degree in Instrumental Conducting and Literature from the University of Colorado, Boulder.
 He received his Master of Music in Music Education with a conducting emphasis from the Peabody Conservatory of The Johns Hopkins University and his Bachelor of Music in Music Education from Miami University in Oxford, Ohio.